 BENEFICIARY: Leech Lake Band of Ojibwe Energy Assistance Program

 RREAL is a Minnesota nonprofit solar energy installer working in rural Minnesota since 2000 with a mission to alleviate energy poverty through solar energy.
-In 2015, RREAL and the Leech Lake Band of Ojibwe received a grant from Minnesota’s Environment and Natural Resources Trust to support RREAL's long standing efforts to deliver energy assistance to low-income households through solar energy.
+In 2015, RREAL and the Leech Lake Band of Ojibwe (LLBO) received a grant from Minnesota’s Environment and Natural Resources Trust to support RREAL's long standing efforts to deliver energy assistance to low-income households through solar energy.
 The grant supports 200kW of solar to serve the low-income energy assistance needs of the tribe.
 Because of restrictions in the jurisdiction of its utility provider, Minnesota Power, RREAL broke the 200kW system into 40kW arrays to be built both on and off the reservation.
-RREAL asked Solar Commons to consider creating a SC demonstration project with the 40kW array on RREAL's property since April 2017.
-As a Solar Commons project, the array will be owned as a trust with RREAL serving as the trustee.
-The beneficiary will be the Leech Lake Energy Assistance Program which helps pay electricity bills for low-income members of the tribe.
-For the 20 year life of the solar panels, RREAL will use the revenue stream it receives for net-metered electricity to 1) maintain and insure the system; and 2) deliver an income stream to the Leech Lake Energy Assistance Program.
-Solar Commons and the Vermont Law School Energy Clinic are creating the legal documents for the trust.
-Solar Commons is working with a local indigenous artist to create public art that "makes visible" the web of relationships among solar technology, community trust ownership, earth systems, and social equity.
+RREAL asked Solar Commons to consider creating a SC demonstration project with the 40kW array on RREAL's property.
+As a Solar Commons project, the array would be owned as a trust with RREAL serving as the trustee.
+The beneficiary would be the Leech Lake Energy Assistance Program which helps pay electricity bills for low-income members of the tribe.
+For the 20 year life of the solar panels, RREAL would use the revenue stream it receives for net-metered electricity to 1) maintain and insure the system; and 2) deliver an income stream to the Leech Lake Energy Assistance Program.
+Solar Commons and the Vermont Law School Energy Clinic are working on the legal documents for the trust.
+Solar Commons has also raised funds to work with a local indigenous artist to create public art that "makes visible" the web of relationships among solar technology, community trust ownership, earth systems, and social equity.
 In June 2017, Solar Commons completed a Feasibility Study (with support from the University of Minnesota Center For Urban and Regional Affairs [CURA]) to research two specific SC community trust ownership models for RREAL.
 The feasibility study can be found on CURA's website and will be posted as a white paper on the Solar Commons website shortly.
 The study provides: background information on the legal history that informs the Solar Commons model--from the US community land trust movement to Gandhi's development of the "village trust" model in rural India; an analysis of the public policy that could support Solar Commons trusts in MN and the US; a feasibility analysis of two SC community trust models that the SC nonprofit researched for RREAL.

 BENEFICIARY: American Indian Community Housing Organization (AICHO)

-Solar Commons and RREAL are currently raising funds to build a 40kW demonstration project at the University of Minnesota Duluth (UMD) thirty acre organic farm/Land Lab.
+Solar Commons is currently raising funds to build a 40kW demonstration project at the University of Minnesota Duluth (UMD) thirty acre organic farm/Land Lab.
 Using a SC community trust model similar to what our nonprofit is using in Tucson, UMD would be the trustee of this unique community trust solar project which will deliver an income stream to its beneficiary, AICHO, which provides housing services for Native Americans suffering from long-term homelessness, transitional housing for domestic abuse, and a domestic violence shelter.
 AICHO will split the income stream between its energy assistance program and a rooftop community garden project for its residents.
 As the host and electricity purchaser, the UMD Land Lab will bring additional benefits to the Solar Commons project.
-UMD Biology professors Julie Etterson and Salli Dymond will plant testings beneath the solar arrays in order to study soil remediation and soil carbon sequestration benefits that might someday be recommended for the large solar farms that are cropping up on southern and central Minnesota's industrial agriculture farmlands where global markets have made it less and less profitable for farmers to make a living growing corn and soybeans.
-A collaboration with engineering faculty may connect battery storage to the solar array.
+UMD Biology professors Julie Etterson and Salli Dymond will plant testings beneath the solar arrays in order to study the potential soil remediation, soil carbon sequestration, and soil hydrology benefits that might someday be recommended for the large solar farms that are cropping up on southern and central Minnesota's industrial agriculture farmlands where global markets have made it less and less profitable for farmers to make a living growing corn and soybeans.
+A collaboration with engineering faculty would connect battery storage to the solar array.
 Engineers would study peak shaving and intermittent electricity production between the solar and the farm's currently standing wind turbine, providing information on landscape-scale renewable energy systems for the Great Lakes region.
-UMD students would work with Solar Commons to create the public art.
+UMD students would work with Solar Commons to create public art for the project.
 This Solar Commons project would demonstrate how universities can fulfill their community engagement missions while at the same time purchasing clean electricity below market cost.

 Solar Commons aims to build upon and expand the work of the US community land trust movement by helping community land trusts across the country add solar arrays to their trust property portfolios.
-We are currently working with CLTs in Minnesota, Arizona, New Mexico, and Vermont to create Solar Commons demonstration projects that can prove the creative capacity of community trust-owned solar energy to deliver benefits to underserved neighborhoods.
-For example, we are developing an experiment to see whether the Solar Commons trust might help prime local currency for job guarantee programs.
-More details forthcoming on our CLT projects HERE.
+We are currently working with CLTs in Minnesota, Arizona, New Mexico, and Vermont to develop Solar Commons demonstration projects that can prove the creative capacity of community trust-owned solar energy to deliver benefits to underserved neighborhoods.
+In one proposed project, we are creating an experiment to see whether the Solar Commons trust might help prime local currency for job guarantee programs.
+More details will be forthcoming on our CLT projects on this website.

 How can the Solar Commons model serve the needs of the many tribal communities--rural and urban--across the United States?
 Over the 18 month period (May 2017 to December 2018) of our Department of Energy Solar In Your Community Challenge grant, we will be working on expanding the Solar Commons model to serve the special needs of tribal nations especially with regard to low-income energy assistance.
 More details forthcoming on our projects with indigenous peoples in the US will be available on this website.

 The goal of our demonstration projects is to provide you with lessons and legal templates so you can build your own Solar Commons.
-We test and refine the Solar Commons model of low-income community trust solar so that others can build them in their communities.
-In our research section below, we will post white papers on our demonstration projects in the form of feasibility studies, case studies, and legal templates.
+We test and refine the Solar Commons model of low-income community trust solar so that others, eventually, can build them in their communities.
+In our research section below, we will post white papers on our demonstration projects in the form of feasibility studies, case studies, and open source legal templates.